tensorfly/pcontroller/README.md

 This application is a demo which shows how to communicate an android phone with windows pc by UDP signals.
 With this app, you can control any pc softwares/games with your android phone on the fly, just like a ps3 gamepad (you can even simulate the vibration of gamepad). isn't it cool? :-)

-( Note: the 31st line of /pcontrol_pc/pcontrol2.0/Form1.cs, which gives the IP adress of pc needs to be replaced by your own ip )
+( Note: the 31st line of /pcontrol_pc/pcontrol2.0/Form1.cs, which gives the IP adress of pc, needs to be replaced by your own ip )

 This application consist of a windows exe and an android apk.